 - A common mistake that a start-up makes is over-hiring.
 In September 2015, it fired 300 employees after over-hiring.
 Later, they kept on firing employees leading to weakening of the founder-employee relationship.

 - In December it launched a new version of the app which would suggest the customer to order a particular dish from a particular store.
 Customers disliked it and customer base went down drastically.

-- Homemade food, a business in which they were pioneers was shutdown.
+- Homemade food, a business in which they were pioneers was shut down.
 It was finally acquired by Roadrunnr in May 2016.

 Ola Café and Ola Store

 India’s famous taxi-aggregator Olacabs had started Ola store and Ola café in order to deliver grocery and food on an experimental basis in June 2015.
 Ola café showed few particular dishes from a handful of restaurants in the vicinity of the consumer.
-Ola’s cab drivers would buy the food from the partner restaurants and delivered whenever there was an order from nearby locality.
-Ola café and Ola store was shut down in March 2016 due to the following reasons.
+Ola’s cab drivers would buy the food from the partner restaurants and delivered whenever there was an order from a nearby locality.
+Ola café and Ola store were shut down in March 2016 due to the following reasons.